Generic Name: chlorpheniramine/methscopolamine/phenylephrine (klor-fen-EER-a-meen/meth-skoe-POL-a-meen/fen-ill-EF-rin)

 - AH-Chew suspension should be used with extreme caution in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if AH-Chew suspension can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using AH-Chew suspension while you are pregnant.
-It is not known if AH-Chew suspension is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking AH-Chew suspension.

 Possible side effects of AH-Chew suspension: